How To Avoid Sensitive Skin After Kissing, Because Making Out Shouldn't Make Your Face Raw

 My first bout of really bad beard burn started three months ago with the guy I'd been seeing.
 He doesn't have a beard, per se, but he definitely has scruff.
 Aesthetically, I dig it.
 However, my sensitive AF skin disagreed.

 Every time I would see my date, my chin, upper lip, and nose (pretty much anywhere that came into constant friction with his scruff) would turn red and raw pretty much immediately.
 The next day, dry scaly patches would develop in addition to the redness.

 When I'd go to apply makeup, the product would either cling to the dry skin, creating unwanted texture, or slide right off the scruff-exfoliated patches, revealing all my redness.
-Generally, my eff-ed up skin would last for six days, pretty much till the next time I saw said guy and started the cycle all over again.
+Generally, my irritated skin would last for six days, pretty much until the next time I saw said guy and started the cycle all over again.
 Bless me.

 After all of this suffering, I decided to ask an expect for advice.
 I consulted Dr. Melissa Kanchanapoomi Levin, a board-certified NYC dermatologist and clinical instructor at NYU Langone and Mount Sinai.
 With all the creams, treatments, and products out there, there must be a solution to our beard burn woes.
 Right?

 "'Beard burn' happens because the stubble or rough beard hair can cause an irritation to the skin, making it red, irritated, burning, or even tender and raw," Dr. Levin tells Elite Daily.
 I'll be the first to confirm this statement.
 My skin becomes straight-up raw after a sensible makeout sesh.

 "Many women 'fear the beard' since significant exposure to a scruffy beard can cause irritation to the skin," she says.
 Though a beard is personally something I look for in a man, I've started to reconsider my turn-ons.
 I just don't think my face can handle much more.